ThePhD/sol2/docs/source/tutorial/functions.rst

 functions and You
 =================

-Sol can register all kinds of functions.
+Sol can register all kinds of functions. [ WIP - Check back soon! ]